minima-global/minidocs/docs/runanode/selectplatform/dockerdesktop.md

 To check your password, click on the name of your Minima node (e.g. minima9001) in Docker desktop.
 On the **Inspect** tab, check the parameter for **mdspassword**.
 :::

-After logging in for the first time, you will need to [join the network](/docs/userguides/jointhenetwork) and [secure your node.](/docs/userguides/securefunds)
+After logging in for the first time, you will need to [join the network](/docs/userguides/newusers/jointhenetwork) and [write down your seed phrase](/docs/userguides/newusers/seedphrase).

 ## FAQ